kainze/iu-cloud-programming/README.md

 kubectl apply -f /tmp/nginx.yaml
 ```

+These commands convert the default NGINX controller deployment into a DaemonSet and enable proxy protocol support required by the Hetzner Cloud Load Balancer.

-Replace <your_api_token> with your own Hetzner API token, and <network_id> with the network ID you got from the output terraform apply.
+Replace <your_api_token> with your own Hetzner API token, and <network_id> with the network ID you got from the output at terraform apply.

 ```bash
 kubectl -n kube-system apply -f https://github.com/hetznercloud/hcloud-cloud-controller-manager/releases/download/v1.26.0/ccm-networks.yaml